 How We Operate

-As a registered 501c3, we find charitable organizations around the world with programs for women and girls, we vet them, and then we undertake a process of discovering a project we can collaborate on that will increase their existing impact.
-We ask NGO staff a series of questions about what they would do if there were some extra funds, on their current reach for women and girls, and how they would grow their current operations if they were given the opportunity to do so.
-We select one, viable project to collaborate on, and then we get to fundraising for it.
-We appeal to corporate sponsors, private investors, donors, friends, and family.
-We recruit a group of volunteers to fundraise for every project with us, and then we craft a unique journey for them where they both volunteer and travel abroad.
-The journey ends up being a breakdown of about 50/50 project work and responsible adventure travel.
+As a registered 501c3, WECO finds charitable organizations around the world with programs for women and girls.
+We first vet ones we think will be viable partners for us, and then undertake a process of discovering a project we can collaborate on that will increase their existing impact.
+Once we decide on one, we prepare to fundraise for it.
+We appeal to corporate sponsors, private investors, donors, friends, and family, and we recruit a group of volunteers to personally fundraise for every project with us.
+While funds are being raised, we craft a unique journey for our volunteer group where they work on a leg of the project and participate in responsible travel afterwards.

-The WRC staff told us the reason they all (unanimously) expressed as why they do community work: because they wanted to empower families, and create more equal spaces for women and girls.
-Each woman told us how they came from similar situations to those of their beneficiaries, and had experienced the same problems in their own pasts: the effects of alcoholism, domestic violence and abuse, lack of access to education, poverty, and unequal division of household labor and/or child care (always unpaid and under-appreciated).
+The WRC staff unanimously said the reason they do community work is because they want to empower families and create more equal spaces for women and girls.
+Each woman told us how they came from similar situations as their beneficiaries, and had experienced the same problems in their own pasts: the effects of alcoholism, domestic violence and abuse, lack of access to education, poverty, and unequal division of household labor and/or child care (always unpaid and under-appreciated).
 We talked about how they work to change those things in their communities, through education, through creating a safe and friendly place for women to express their need, and to receive support to empower their own lives.
 One of the co-founders shared with us her vision for women’s empowerment in Cambodia as ultimately the power to choose, to decide things that are relevant to her life, her health, and her dreams.
 The practical next steps to achieving this (we believe globally) will be working with men in communities, increasing women’s access to education and jobs, and giving women more power through information, support, and positions of leadership.

 The issue of sustainability is always a concern for this field and for our work.
-When people ask us about our long-term plans for projects, or a sustainability plan, our answer is to point to the work our partners are doing and have done.
+When people ask us about our sustainability plan for projects, our answer is to point to the work our partners are doing and have done.
 It is essential to us that our involvement in the projects we collaborate on is not mandatory or long-term (beyond our agreed upon duration and fundraising).
-This points to a critical (and often overlooked) part of global development: it’s better if you as a Western organization are unnecessary or irrelevant to the majority of the project work.
-We choose organizations that have had a history of impact on their communities.
-They are the experts of their communities, not us.
+This points to a critical part of our work as a development organization: it’s better if we as a Western organization aren’t running the majority of the project work.
+We choose organizations that have had a history of impact on their communities; they are the experts of their communities, not us.
 They know what they’re doing, what their communities need, and our primary value add for them is our ability to connect them to resources beyond what they’re currently able to achieve by themselves.
-Because of the scope of our abilities and resources, this means we mutually design programs that our partners have the ability to run and manage long-term without us.
+This means we mutually design programs that our partners have the ability to run and manage long-term without us.

 A Shared Future

-International development can be a tricky field to work in at times.
-There are so many good intentions, organizations, models, volunteer agencies, and so on.
-The intentions we carry with us drive our work, along with activism, joy, commitment, and an unswerving desire to make a difference.
-Often this desire to uplift translates positively, but it’s also common that it doesn’t.
-Our goal in working with underserved women is to listen and respond to their words about their needs.
-We work with organizations that really seek to empower people through the process as opposed to a one-time result or outcome-driven project.
+The good intentions we carry with us drive our work with WECO, along with activism, joy, commitment, and an unswerving desire to make a difference.
+A primary goal we have of working with underserved women is to listen and respond to their words about their needs.
+We work with organizations that genuinely seek to empower people through a process as opposed to a one-time result or outcome-driven project.

-This is one major reason why focusing on quantitative data as the sole measure of how successful an organization is can be such a frustrating reality.
+This is one major reason why we focus on qualitative reporting and storytelling as opposed to using quantitative data as the sole measure of how successful we are as an organization.
 On the surface, quantitative data presents a succinct story of impact; and when done well it can provide compelling evidence of an organization’s work.
-At its worst, quantitative data oversimplifies and overgeneralizes complex realities that nonprofit communities face, and under-represents an organization’s true value.
-Too often it also distracts from a nonprofit’s essential operations and burdens already overloaded staff.
-Benchmarks are helpful ways to weed through the forest of storytelling and need, especially if decisions must be made to distribute funding; we understand that.
-The process of monitoring and evaluating projects is something we accept as a part of how those with resources navigate need.
-For us, a hyper-focus on numbers and statistics threatens to dissolve the very heart of philanthropy, which isn’t logical or rational; it’s emotional and intuitive.
-It’s a legacy of our shared humanity.
-This sort of work is based on relationships built over time, not on buzzwords or numbers.
+At its worst, quantitative data oversimplifies and overgeneralizes complex realities that nonprofit communities face, and under-represents an organization’s actual value.
+Too often the process of monitoring and evaluating distracts from a nonprofit’s essential operations and burdens already overloaded staff.
+A hyper-focus on numbers and statistics, we believe threatens to dissolve the very heart of philanthropy, which isn’t logical or rational; it’s emotional and intuitive.
+It’s a legacy of our shared humanity that is based on relationships built over time, not on buzzwords or numbers.